mosip/documentation/docs/Secure-Biometric-Interface-Specification.md

 error.errorInfo | Description of the error that can be displayed to the end user.
 It should have multi-lingual support.

 {% hint style="info" %}

 * The response is an array that we could have a single device enumerating with multiple biometric options.
 * The service should ensure to respond only if the type parameter matches the type of device or the type parameter is a "Biometric Device".
-* This response is a direct JSON as show in the response.
+* This response is a direct JSON as shown in the response.

 {% endhint %}

 #### Windows/Linux